Highly efficient and indistinguishable single-photon sources via phonon-decoupled two-color excitation: Single-photon source figures of merit: photon output and indistinguishability

-In Fig.\ \ref{fig:3} we plot $\mathcal N$ and $\mathcal I$ for a dichromatic drive with $\eta = 6$ at different values of $t_p$, and we compare them with the upper bounds $\mathcal N^{\rm (UB)}$ and $\mathcal I^{\rm (UB)}$.
-For each data point, the detuning $\delta = \eta / t_p$ is adjusted accordingly.
-For comparison, we also plot the performance of an SPS driven with a resonant $\pi$ pulse of the same length $t_p$ --- for the latter, we thus use $\delta=0$.
-The behavior of $\mathcal N$ follows the pattern described previously, i.e.\ the best $\mathcal N$ is obtained for shorter pulses, where the performance is almost at the same level as the one calculated in the absence of phonon coupling.
-Interestingly, all data points for dichromatic excitation are well above the 0.5 limit for resonant excitation, which is set by the need for polarization filtering.
-In particular, the value increases from $\mathcal N = 0.642$ at $t_p=6$\,ps to $\mathcal N = 0.953$ at $t_p=1$\,ps.
-Importantly, we note that the deviation $1 - \mathcal N = 0.047$ is not a fundamental limitation of our scheme.
-Losses through spontaneous emission into background modes are calculated as $\mathcal N_{\rm b} = \Gamma_{\rm b} \int_{t_0}^{+\infty} \dd{t} \expval{\sigma^\dag(t) \sigma(t)} = 0.034$ at $t_p=1$\,ps.
-An additional loss $1 - P_X = 0.013$ is caused by imperfect exciton preparation $P_X = 0.987$, as obtained previously for a bulk QD in the absence of any emission mechanism, and we indeed observe that $\mathcal N + \mathcal N_{\rm b} + (1 - P_X) = 1$.
+As expected, the best $\mathcal N$ is obtained for shorter pulses, where the performance is almost at the same level as the one calculated in the absence of phonons.
+Interestingly, all data points for two-color excitation are well above the 0.5 limit for resonant excitation, which is set by the need for polarization filtering.
+In particular, the value increases from $\mathcal N = 0.642$ (0.628) at $t_p=6$\,ps to $\mathcal N = 0.953$ (0.954) at $t_p=1$\,ps for the red-and-blue (SUPER) two-color excitation.
+Importantly, the deviation $1 - \mathcal N$ is not a fundamental limitation of our scheme.
+Losses through spontaneous emission into background modes are calculated as $\mathcal N_{\rm b} = \Gamma_{\rm b} \int_{t_0}^{+\infty} \dd{t} \expval{\sigma^\dag(t) \sigma(t)}$, which yields $\mathcal N_{\rm b} = 0.034$ at $t_p=1$\,ps for the two-color schemes.
+An additional loss $1 - P_X$ is caused by imperfect exciton preparation as obtained previously for a bulk QD in the absence of any emission mechanism, and we indeed observe that $\mathcal N + \mathcal N_{\rm b} + (1 - P_X) = 1$.
 Note, however, that losses due to population inversion can be made arbitrarily small by resorting to shorter pulses, while background emission is unrelated to the pumping mechanism, and can be controlled using photonic engineering \cite{Gaal2022}.
-The indistinguishability $\mathcal I$, on the other hand, remains below the value calculated in the absence of phonons due to decoherence in the emission dynamics.
-Nevertheless, we obtain an excellent performance for any choice of parameters, with $\mathcal I$ ranging from 0.966 at $t_p=6$\,ps up to 0.975 at $t_p=1$\,ps --- the latter corresponding exactly to the upper bound due to unavoidable phonon-assisted events during the emission phase.
-It should be noted that the performance is better than the corresponding resonant excitation scheme for any value of $t_p$, with both schemes converging towards $\mathcal I^{\rm (UB)}$ at short $t_p$.

-In conclusion, we have theoretically devised a new dichromatic pumping scheme which is capable of populating the exciton level of a semiconductor QD with arbitrary fidelity.
-This is obtained despite the presence of phonon coupling, and with a negligible spectral overlap of the laser pump with the QD transition frequency.
-Our proposal is appealing for the realization of scalable SPSs featuring simultaneous near-unity efficiency and indistinguishability.
-Calculations predict $\mathcal N = 0.953$ single photons collected per pulse with an indistinguishability $\mathcal I = 0.975$ for an optimal micropillar SPS device.
-Our proposed scheme allows further increasing these figures of merit arbitrarily towards unity by increasing the detuning of the laser pump and by photonic engineering of the background emission.